‘This is different’: At a West Bank cafe, the war edges closer

 Baha Hilu, the organiser of cultural and political events at the Citadel, had had a long day.
 He wore a knit wool cap and a T-shirt in a matching olive green colour, the words “Intifada 48” written on the back like a sports jersey.
 He spoke in poignant one-liners informed by his sociological background, but more importantly, by his ability to articulate the structures of oppression that shape the life of a Palestinian.

-His day started by arranging an anxious Swiss tour group’s departure after they found themselves trapped in the middle of the conflict, amid mounting apprehensions that the cloud of war that has already enveloped the Gaza Strip could soon spread to the West Bank.
+His day started by arranging an anxious Swiss tour group’s departure, after they found themselves stuck in Bethlehem with the near complete closure of checkpoints, amid mounting apprehensions that the cloud of war that had already enveloped the Gaza Strip could soon spread to the West Bank.

 At 8am he had loaded them into a Palestinian white-plated bus that left from Bethlehem to a checkpoint east of the city.
 The checkpoint, miraculously open, was where the group switched to an Israeli yellow-plated bus that would take them to the Jordan crossing – the Ben Gurion airport was no longer an option.
 As Baha drove away, he watched Israeli forces intercept the bus and close the checkpoint after it passed through.